wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 Next you'll see the express-session middleware defined.
 What this middleware does is configure Express to store sensitive user information in cookies (which are the safest way to store authentication data).
 When you are logged into the website via Okta later on, your authentication information will be stored in these cookies that are managed by this library.

 **NOTE**: The `SECRET` variable that's used when initializing the session library is incredibly important.
 This long, random string that you previously defined is what keeps your cookies safe from tampering.
-If this value is ever leaked publicly (on Github, etc.) it would be a security catastrophe.
+If this value is ever leaked publicly (on GitHub, etc.) it would be a security catastrophe.
 All cookie-based systems require a secret key to be used to cryptographically validate the cookie.

-The last middleware you'll see is the oidc-middleware.
+The last middleware you'll see is the [oidc-middleware](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware).
 This is a little more complex, as it handles a lot of magic behind the scenes, and makes all the authentication logic in the application work.

 The way this middleware works is by fully enabling your app to use OpenID Connect (OIDC) for authentication.
 When you define the new `ExpressOIDC` and give it your Okta configuration information, it builds an OIDC object that remembers all your application rules: what URL your application runs one, where to redirect the user after they've logged in, what your secret application keys are, etc.

 Once this new object is created, it contains an Express router object that is then enabled below with the `app.use(oidc.router);` call.
 This line registers some magical routes behind the scenes: the main one of which is `/login`.

 When this line of code is executed any requests to `/login` will redirect you to your dedicated login page (hosted by Okta), and prompt you to log into the application.
-Once the user has been logged in, they will then be redirected BACK to your Node application, where they will be logged in and able to access the dashboard page.
+Once the user has been logged in, they will then be redirected BACK to your Node.js application, where they will be logged in and able to access the dashboard page.

 ### Define Helpers